mwcz/clayto-hugo/content/posts/061 - web component icons/index.md

 ### Puzzler: MS Edge icon coloring

-Something puzzling to note... while icon coloring doesn't work in Edge, it _did_.
-I have a screenshot of colored icons in Edge on day I discovered the `<image>` method, but the next day it no longer worked.
+Something puzzling to note... at one point icon coloring *did* work in Edge.
+I swear.
+I have a screenshot of colored icons in Edge on day I discovered the `<image>` element, but the next day it no longer worked.
 I spent an entire day [bisecting][bisect] my commits, trying to figure out what changed, with no luck.
-My best guess is that a different version of ShadyCSS made the difference.
+My only guess is that a minor version change in ShadyCSS is to blame.
+In the end, icon coloring in Edge was not important enough to spend more time on it.

 ---